 How to Observe Celiac Disease Awareness Month

-5 Straightforward Facts About Celiac Disease
+5 Interesting Facts About Celiac Awareness Month

 Why Celiac Disease Awareness Month is Important

 Another great way to honor this month?
 Go get screened if you think you have a chance of having celiac disease.
 You can even screen yourself with BeyondCeliac.org’s self-screening checklist.
 Left untreated, celiac disease can cause dangerous complications, and a whopping 97% of celiac cases are estimated to go undiagnosed in the United States.
 If you were looking for a reason to be screened, here it is - better to be on the safe side.

 Learn about the 1%

 Celiac disease affects 1% of Americans, which might not seem like a lot - until you realize that’s over 3 million people.
 Take celiac disease Awareness Month as an opportunity to learn about this widespread illness.